omltcat/turbulent-flow/paper/paper.md

 ## Performance and benchmark
 To improve performance on large meshgrid, the grid is divided into chunks for efficient batch processing.
 This is detailed in the [Module Guide (MG)](https://github.com/omltcat/turbulent-flow/blob/main/docs/Design/SoftArchitecture/MG.pdf) (see Chunking section).

-A benchmark test is included in the repository (see [README.md](https://github.com/omltcat/turbulent-flow/blob/main/README.md#running-the-test-cases)) for users to get a performance estimate on their machine with a typical whole field query use case.
-The benchmark has a $1000^3$ meshgrid (acceptable for today's publication) and around 10 million eddies.
-On an Intel i9-13900K CPU, the run time is approximately 1 hour.
+A benchmark test is included in the repository (see [README.md](https://github.com/omltcat/turbulent-flow/blob/main/README.md#running-the-test-cases)).
+On an Intel i9-13900K CPU, with a $1000^3$ meshgrid and around 10 million eddies, the run time is approximately 1 hour.

 # Design and development
 To ensure `SynthEddy` can adapt to different use cases and be easily maintainable and customizable, the program is designed with the following principles: